AdaCheng/adacheng.github.io/_posts/2019-05-05-Neural Architectures for Named Entity Recognition.md

 ### Character-based models of words
 #### Advantages
-- Useful for morphologically rich languages and to handle the out-of-vocabulary problem.
+Useful for morphologically rich languages and to handle the out-of-vocabulary problem.

 #### Framework

 ![Char-level](/assets/images/post/2019-05-05/01.png)

-- Use pretrained word embedding (skip-n-gram) to initialize lookup table.
 - The embedding for a word derived from its characters is the concatenation of its forward and backward representations from the bidirectional LSTM.
-- Then the character-level representation is concatenated with a word-level representation from a word lookup-table.
+- The word-level representation is from lookup table initialized by word embedding (skip-n-gram).
-- To encourage the model to depend on both representations, use dropout training.
+- Then the character-level representation is concatenated with the word-level representation.
+To encourage the model to depend on both representations, use dropout training.

 ## LSTM-CRF Model
 ### Traditional CRF